-Appendix B: Overview of innovative tools
+Overview of innovative tools

-The table below summarizes new, often lower-cost tools to support movement building and related campaigns.
+The tables on the following pages summarize new, often lower-cost tools to support movement building and related campaigns.
+The tools are organized by the recommendations laid out in the report, summarized again in Figure 2, below.